che-incubator/chectl/README.md

 OPTIONS
   -h, --help                                               show CLI help -n, --chenamespace=chenamespace                          Eclipse Che Kubernetes namespace.
-Default to 'eclipse-che' -t, --templates=templates                                [default: templates] Path to the templates folder
+Default to 'eclipse-che' -t, --templates=templates                                Path to the templates folder

+  -v, --version=version                                    Version to deploy.
+Should be version (e.g. 7.15.2) or
+                                                           "stable" or "nightly"

   -y, --yes                                                Automatic yes to prompts; assume "yes" as answer to all
                                                            prompts and run non-interactively